NHMosko/favorite-directors/README.md

 # Favorite Directors
 A Python app for parsing IMDb ratings csv and generating a favorite director list, based on number of movies watched and average rating.

-_This is the backend counterpart to [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)_
+_This is the backend counterpart to [favorite-directors-visualizer](https://github.com/nhmosko/favorite-directors-visualizer)._

-## How it works:
-### 1. Export your IMDb ratings
+## 1. Export your IMDb ratings
-Log in to imdb.com and navigate to your ratings page, then click on the export button on the top right corner (the export may take some time to complete).
+Log in to [IMDb](https://imdb.com) and navigate to your ratings page, then click on the export button on the top right corner (the export may take some time to complete).

 ![imdb ratings page with circled export button](images/imdb-export.png)

 When the export is complete, you'll be able to download it as a file named something like e342343c(...).csv.

-### 2. Clone this repository and run the app
+## 2. Clone this repository and run the app
 Standard github cloning, to run the program you'll need to have [Python](https://www.python.org/downloads/) installed.

 ```